Jelena Janković: 2008: World No. 1 and first Grand Slam final

 Janković lost in the semifinals of the Australian Open to eventual champion Maria Sharapova in straight sets, having defeated defending champion Serena Williams en route.
-In March at the Tier I Pacific Life Open in Indian Wells, Janković lost in the semifinals to Ana Ivanovic.
-The following fortnight, Janković reached her first final of the year at the Miami Open, losing to Serena Williams in three sets.
+In March at the Tier I Indian Wells Open, Janković lost in the semifinals to Ana Ivanovic.
+The following fortnight, she reached her first final of the year at the Miami Open, losing to Serena Williams in three sets.

-Janković started the clay-court season by losing in the quarterfinals of both the Family Circle Cup in Charleston and the German Ope] in Berlin.
-Janković then successfully defended her Tier I Internazionali BNL d'Italia title in Rome, after defeating Venus Williams in three sets in the quarterfinals, receiving a walkover from the injured Sharapova in the semifinals, and defeating French teenager Alizé Cornet in the final.
+Janković started the clay-court season by losing in the quarterfinals of both the Family Circle Cup in Charleston and the German Open in Berlin.
+Janković then successfully defended her Tier I title in Rome, after defeating Venus Williams in three sets in the quarterfinals, receiving a walkover from the injured Sharapova in the semifinals, and defeating French teenager Alizé Cornet in the final.
 This was Janković's first singles title of the year.
 She went into the French Open among the favorites, following the sudden retirement of four-time champion Justine Henin.

 However, she lost to compatriot and eventual champion Ivanovic after leading by a break in the third set.
 Janković was the only player to win a set against Ivanovic during the entire tournament.
 This marked Janković's fourth defeat in four career Grand Slam semifinals.
 She would have become the world No. 1 had she reached the final.
 However, she did reach a new career-high of world No. 2 in the week following the tournament.

 At Wimbledon, Janković injured her knee during her third-round match against Caroline Wozniacki.
 Although she won that match, it visibly hindered her during her fourth-round loss to Tamarine Tanasugarn.
-Janković would have become the world no. 1 had she reached the semifinals of the tournament.
+Janković would have become the world No. 1 had she reached the semifinals of the tournament.
 However, she lost to Tamarine Tanasugarn in the fourth round.
-Janković squandered two further opportunities to immediately take the world no. 1 position with losses in the semifinals of the East West Bank Classic in Los Angeles to Dinara Safina and the quarterfinals of the Rogers Cup in Montreal, to Dominika Cibulková.
+Janković squandered two further opportunities to immediately take the world No. 1 position with losses in the semifinals of the LA Championships to Dinara Safina and the quarterfinals of the Rogers Cup in Montreal, to Dominika Cibulková.
 Janković did eventually replace Ivanovic as the world No. 1 on 11 August 2008.
 She was the 18th woman to have been ranked world No. 1 by the Women's Tennis Association, but the first woman to have done so without ever having reached a Grand Slam final and only the third woman (the others being Amélie Mauresmo and Kim Clijsters) to have become world No. 1 without first winning a Grand Slam title.